 Manual (M) mode

 You may be surprised to know that if enabled Auto-ISO operates in manual mode too.
-So watch out for that, since if you change aperture or shutter speed, the D7000 will auto-change ISO to compensate to obtain optimum exposure.
+So watch out for that, since if you change aperture or shutter speed, the DSLR will auto-change ISO to compensate to obtain optimum exposure.
 This catches people out expecting Manual mode to be totally manual.

 In Manual mode, the Auto-ISO setting Minimum shutter speed is redundant.
-The D7000 will always use your manually defined shutter speed.
+The DSLR will always use your manually defined shutter speed.
 Maximum sensitivity is used; the DSLR will only adjust ISO up to your defined Maximum sensitivity value.

 Benefits; in manual mode, you’re controlling both aperture and shutter speed to achieve your desired “vision” (getting that bokeh, freezing the action, etc.).
 Auto-ISO dictates ISO as needed to ensure correct exposure – again minimising ISO.